GannettDigital/api-docs/source/includes/_premium_listings_location.md

 #### API Name: premoum_listings_location
 #### Usage
 Use GET to retrieve location data, that comes from the Premium Listing Reporting API and will be returned for an id.
-Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

 #### Examples